ilmari-lauhakangas/limnoria-plugins-libreoffice/README.md

 1. Install Limnoria, preferably from the [package repository of your Linux distribution](https://repology.org/project/limnoria/versions)
 2. Create a directory for the bot and in it a directory called `plugins`
-3. Copy the plugin directories in to the `plugins` directory
+3. Copy the plugin directories into the `plugins` directory
 4. In the bot directory, run `supybot-wizard`
 5. Say yes to the question about being an advanced user as it will allow you to configure the plugins as well
 6. Add yourself as the owner of the bot and store the password into your password manager